Cubical setting for discrete homotopy theory, revisited: Discrete homotopy theory

 Let $\Graph$ denote the full subcategory of $\Ghat$ spanned by graphs.

 In more concrete terms, a graph $G$ consists of a set $G_V$ of vertices and a set $G_E$ of `half-edges.'
 A half-edge $e \in G_E$ has source and target, and these are given by the maps $Gs$ and $Gt$, respectively.
 Each half-edge is paired with its other half via the map $G\sigma \colon G_E \to G_E$.
 Note that the edges paired by $G \sigma$ have swapped source and target, making the pair (i.e.~whole edge) undirected.
 The map $Gr \colon G_V \to G_E$ takes a vertex to an edge whose source and target is that vertex (i.e.~a loop).
-Finally, the condition that $(Gs, Gt)$ is a monomorphisms ensures that there is at most one (whole) edge between any two vertices.
+Finally, the condition that $(Gs, Gt)$ is a monomorphism ensures that there is at most one (whole) edge between any two vertices.
+This is equivalent to specifying a binary ``incidence'' relation on $G_V$ which is reflexive and symmetric.

 A map of graphs $f \colon G \to H$ is a natural transformation between such functors.
 However, since $(Hs, Ht)$ is a monomorphism, such a map is completely determined by a function $f_V \colon G_V \to H_V$ that preserves incidence relation.